Rio-TJ/osonsms/README.md

 ### Security

-If you discover any security related issues, please email i@bakhtiyor.tj instead of using the issue tracker.
+If you discover any security related issues, please email info@rio.tj instead of using the issue tracker.

 ## Credits